nakylait/timescale_article/article.md

 - MacBook Air (M1, 2020)
 - Apple M1 chip
 - 16 GB RAM
+- PostgreSQL 14.17 (64-bit)
+- TimescaleDB 2.19.0

-Note: Performance results may vary on different hardware configurations, but the overall performance patterns and relative improvements should remain consistent across systems.
+Note: Performance results may vary on different hardware configurations, but the overall performance patterns should remain consistent across systems.

-We loaded 1,841,828 rows and ran identical queries on both tables to compare their performance.
+We loaded 1,841,828 rows and ran identical queries on both tables.
 Let's look at each query type and its results:

 1. **Full Range Select**: Basic retrieval of all data within a time range